 documents, such as resumes, certificates, curricula, schedules, letters of

-developmental disabilities, and which includes a brief description of applicant’s
+disabilities, and which includes a brief description of applicant’s experience in

-experience in developing and operating the type of project for which you are
+developing and operating the type of project for which you are submitting a proposal.

 b.
-Describe any experience you have had with serving consumers from a State
+Describe any experience you have had with serving consumers who are or have

-Developmental Center (SDC).
+resided in a State Developmental Center (SDC) and/or any experience with consumers part of the Diversion program.
 Include a description of the level of functioning and

 c.
 Provide at least two (2) references with addresses and telephone numbers, and a

 statement permitting that references may be verified by NLACRC.
-Applicants
+The references

-should be aware that the selection committee will contact references or other
+proposal.
+Applicants should be aware that the selection committee will contact

 i.
 Attach an organizational chart that includes this project and maps the supervisory